Singularity of random symmetric matrices -- a combinatorial approach to improved bounds: The structural theorem

-where $C$ is an absolute constant (which we may assume is at least $1$), $f(|\supp(a)|) \leq |\supp(a)|/100$ and $k \leq n/f(|\supp(a)|)$. \end{theorem} Hal\'asz's inequality is typically stated and proved over the integers, but the version over $\F_p$ stated above easily follows using the same ideas.
+where $C$ is an absolute constant (which we may assume is at least $1$), and $f(|\supp(\boldsymbol{a})|)$ is a positive real number which is at most $\min\{|\supp(\boldsymbol{a})|/100, n/k\}$. \end{theorem} Hal\'asz's inequality is typically stated and proved over the integers, but the version over $\F_p$ stated above easily follows using the same ideas.
 For the reader's convenience, we provide a complete proof in \cref{app:halasz}.

-The second ingredient is a `counting lemma' due to the authors together with Luh and Samotij \cite{FJLS2018}, which bounds the number of vectors in $\F_{p}^{n}$ with a slightly different (but practically equivalent) notion of `rich additive structure'. \begin{definition} Let $a\in \F_{p}^{n}$ and let $k \in \N$.
-We define $R_k^*(a)$ to be the number of solutions to
+The second ingredient is a `counting lemma' due to the authors together with Luh and Samotij \cite{FJLS2018}, which bounds the number of vectors in $\F_{p}^{n}$ with a slightly different (but practically equivalent) notion of `rich additive structure'. \begin{definition} Let $\boldsymbol{a}\in \F_{p}^{n}$ and let $k \in \N$.
+We define $R_k^*(\boldsymbol{a})$ to be the number of solutions to